salahakrim/Movie-App/README.md

 <hr/>

-# 🍿 Technology
+# ⚙️ Technology

-BlueBird-Movies is built using the following technologies:
+This App Movies is built using the following technologies:

 - ReactJS
 - TMDB API